T3RM1NU5/http-latency-checker/README.md

 https://gnu.org:80
 ```

-HTTP Latency checker will by default append http:// to a URL if no scheme was given
+Note HTTP latency checker will by default append http:// to a URL if no scheme was given
 An exception is made if the port ends in 443, in this case the scheme is set to https://

-## Output File Structure
+## Output File

-The output format is a .json that looks similar to bellow
+By default http-latency-checker saves to a json file named output.json.
+The user can change the output file by including a second positional argument.
+Bellow is an example output.

 ```
 [